The Kennel Murder Case (film): Production

-The Kennel Murder Case was the first adaptation of one of S. S. Van Dine's Philo Vance novel to be filmed by Warner Bros.
+The Kennel Murder Case was the first adaptation of one of S. S. Van Dine's Philo Vance novels to be filmed by Warner Bros.
 Early Vance films had been made by Paramount Pictures, and later ones would be made by Warners, Paramount and MGM.
 Vance would be played by Warren William, Paul Lukas, Edmund Lowe, and James Stephenson.

 Director Michael Curtiz covered the talkiness of the film, endemic to whodunnits of this sort, by using a mobile camera in some scenes, and kept up the pace of the film with dissolves and wipes.

 Reception

 Film historian William K. Everson, who pronounced the film a "masterpiece" in the August 1984 issue of Films in Review, considers The Kennel Murder Case to be one of the greatest screen adaptations of a Golden Age mystery novel; Everson ranks it with the 1946 film Green for Danger.

 The film made a profit of almost $400,000.
 According to Warner Bros records the film earned $441,000 domestically and $241,000 internationally.